The NFL weighs in on commencement speech by Chiefs kicker Harrison Butker

 Butker’s speech even drew a response from the league office.

-Jonathan Beane, the NFL’s senior vice president, chief diversity and inclusion officer, weighed in on what Butker said.
+Jonathan Beane, the NFL’s senior vice president, chief diversity and inclusion officer, weighed in.
 The league tried to distance itself from what Butker had said.

 “Harrison Butker gave a speech in his personal capacity,” Beane told People magazine in a written statement.
 “His views are not those of the NFL as an organization.
 The NFL is steadfast in our commitment to inclusion, which only makes our league stronger.”